payalord/ZMatrix/docs/USER_GUIDE.md

 changes gradually with the response.
 Strong scales and offsets can saturate channels and produce colors quite different from the ordinary green palette.

-Both default profiles scale RGB from 0% at Base to 200% at Peak.
-Waveform variation uses Offset RGB (0, 0, 0) at Base and (0, 24, 48) at Peak.
-This modest addition keeps more of the selected palette than the original strong offsets.
-Spectral centroid uses zero offsets at both ends, adding no color of its own.
-Offset is added to the scaled symbol color; it is not the final symbol color.
-Both profiles can saturate channels at strong responses.
-Brightness and wallpaper blending also affect the final result.
-Reset effect restores only the selected effect's color mapping and global scale/offset; it leaves the other effect, output, Smoothness and level/motion settings unchanged.
-Reset is previewed immediately; Cancel restores the previous settings, and the enclosing Configuration dialog must be accepted to save it.

-Existing and imported color mappings are kept as saved.
-Use Reset effect to restore the complete current default profile, including offsets and the global response range; changing only Base/Peak percentages does not restore the entire profile.
-Waveform variation now uses signed fractional samples instead of the original Winamp byte calculation, so its response changes even with an existing mapping.
-It no longer produces large false responses from tiny zero crossings.

 Global scale (%) multiplies the measured response.
 Global offset (%) shifts it, and the result is limited to 0%-100%.
 These settings control how quickly the mapping moves from Base to Peak.

+Reset effect restores the following defaults for the selected effect:

+- Both effects: Base R/G/B 0%; Peak R/G/B 200%; Base Offset RGB (0, 0, 0).
+- Waveform variation: Peak Offset RGB (0, 24, 48), Global scale 300%,
+  Global offset -30%.
+- Spectral centroid: Peak Offset RGB (0, 0, 0), Global scale 500%,
+  Global offset 0%.

+Offsets are added to scaled character colors; they are not the final colors.
+Brightness and wallpaper blending also affect the result.
+The Waveform variation Peak offset therefore does not mean that the text will be blue.

+Reset leaves the other effect and all output, response, influence and silence settings unchanged.
+Existing/imported mappings stay as saved until changed or reset.
+Accept both the audio editor and Configuration to save a reset; Cancel restores the previous preview.
+Changing only Base/Peak percentages does not restore the complete profile.

 ### Keeping the original palette